berthelemy/consulting.berthelemy.net/collections/_standards/learning-content/scorm-1-2.md

     - Rigid, linear structure by default
     - Relies on the user being online
     - Updating published SCORM packages can be difficult
+    - Aging technology which can lead to challenges with modern development practices and browser security
 rationale: "Included for completeness even though it's not really a standard, and is a legacy specification.
 SCORM 1.2 is the most widely used of the available content packaging methods."
 purpose: "Allows packages of content to be used in delivery systems, and their usage tracked by the host system."
 license: Copyright &copy; 2001 Advanced Distributed Learning